hannasal92/LogFileProject/README.md

 creating resource folder to add all the lamda function inside it  by running mkdir resources after that adding the log_file_lamda.py that contains all lamda files

+we should install boto3 by pip install boto3 so we can access s3 (buckets)

 adding log_files_service.py to create the buckets and the api gateway and handling the lamda functions